What it’s like to go on a Northern Europe Viking Vacation

 While in Leipzig we stayed at Hotel Fürstenhof, a classically elegant property inspired by the many famous classical composers who are from Leipzig.
 Located directly across from a light rail station, you can go anywhere in town easily and efficiently.
 The rooms are really well insulated from sound, so there is no sacrificing the convenience of the location.
 Click the following link to read more on my list of best hotels in Germany.

 From Leipzig we headed back to Berlin for a day to meet up with some fellow cruisers.
 This time we stayed at the Radisson Blu, which has the most extraordinary focal point in the center of the lobby…a massive cylinder-shaped aquarium that extends 80’ up the middle of the hotel.

 I don’t have much cruising experience to draw from, but I thought the size of the ship was just perfect.
-It wasn’t too small to get board, and, it wasn’t too large to get lost or tired walking from bow to stern.
+It wasn’t too small to get aboard, and, it wasn’t too large to get lost or tired from walking bow to stern.

 VIKING VACATION OCEAN CRUISE FEATURES:

 - The Jupiter has four reservation restaurants for a more formal dining experience.
 The restaurant meals are all part of the cruise fare, just be sure you make reservations a day or two in advance.

 - World Café, the buffet restaurant, is open 3 times a day and available at the passengers’ leisure.
 Let me tell you, the food served at the buffet is outstanding as you’ll read below.

 - Beer and wine are included with meals, and, believe it or not, you can even bring your own wine/alcohol aboard and enjoy in your room or take it to dinner with you.